Ullam Ketkumae: Release

 Ullam Ketkumae was released on 3 June 2005 and became a commercial success at the box office with pundits describing the film as a "super hit".
 The film took a 90 percent opening in four Chennai screens with large collections reported at the Devi theatre in Chennai in the opening weekend.
 The film opened at number two at the Chennai box office despite stiff competition, just below the Rajinikanth starrer Chandramukhi.
 This was the first commercially successful film for both Jeeva and Shaam after their previous venture 12B did not fare as well.
-The film was also dubbed in Telugu as Preminchi Choodu and released on 30 March 2006.

 Critical reception

 A critic from Sify gave the film a verdict of above average and stated that "On the whole, Jeeva has been successful to make an entertainer with a very good story.
 Everything, from the choice of lead actors, their lines and gestures, interpersed with perfect song-n-dance is perfectly coordinated".
 Malini Mannath of Chennai Online opined that Laila's performance was the "surprise packet" and that "Jeeva's camera provides some colourful visuals and together with Harris Jairaj's peppy numbers adds to the film's entertainment value.
 Ullam Kelkumae is an urban Autograph, worth a watch".
 Visual Dasan of Kalki praised Jeeva's realistic characters, the acting of the cast, and Harris Jayaraj's music.
 He said the film can be rewatched for the feelings it induces.
-Regarding the Telugu dubbed version, a critic from Full Hyderabad wrote that "It’s refreshingly free of sweaty, gory fights and ugly villains.
-Instead it’s eye-candy all the way, from beginning to end.
-Now that’s what the best Telugu films always are, so this definitely calls for a closer look".